 When it comes to wintry cheeses, few capture our hearts like the mighty Mont d’Or.
 A raw milk cheese ripened for around three weeks in its signature round spruce box, Mont d’Or comes into its own during the chilly winter months.
 Why?
 Because it’s so heart-warmingly gooey.
 You might also hear of Mont d’Or being referred to as Vacherin Mont d’Or or Vacherin Haut-Doubs.
 The confusion of names seems to stem from a scuffle between the Swiss and the French when it comes to Mont d’Or - in Switzerland it seems the name Vacherin Mont d’Or won out, while in France these small cheeses are known simply as Mont d’Or - golden mountain.

 So how do you eat it?
 Simple!
-Take a lovely Mont d’Or in its spruce box, preheat your oven to around 190°C, wrap the box in tin foil (leaving the top exposed), pierce the top a few time - shove a bit of sliced garlic in to the holes and dash on a healthy amount of white wine (kirsh works perfectly well too)! then bake for around 20-30 minutes.
+Take a lovely Mont d’Or in its spruce box, preheat your oven to around 200°C, wrap the box in tin foil (leaving the top exposed), pierce the top a few times - shove a bit of sliced garlic into the holes and dash on a healthy amount of white wine (kirsh works perfectly well too)! then bake for around 20-30 minutes.
 Serve with beautiful crusty bread for dipping!

-Another cheese well-worth melting is the classic camembert (which is beatiful cut in half and filled with spices, nuts, etc), best paired with a glass of champagne - perfect for the season!
+Another cheese well-worth melting is the classic camembert (which is beautiful cut in half and filled with spices, nuts, etc), best paired with a glass of champagne - perfect for the season!

 Speaking of Swiss cheeses, Raclette is one cheese that has been lovingly adopted by the French.
 This is a cheese that has been turning heads since Medieval times, and was a particular favorite with cow herders, who would sit by the campfire at night allowing the cheese to slowly melt until it reached the perfect gooeyness.
 Then, they would scrape off the top melted layers of the cheese onto a slice of bread.
 In France, raclette is typically enjoyed with a Savoy or Riesling wine - and even the name is French, coming from the verb racler - to scrape.